bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

     ``CustomJS`` implementations in TypeScript.

 NetworkX
-    Necessary to use the ``from_networkx`` function to generate Bokeh graph renderers directly from NetworkX data.
+    Necessary to use the :func:`~bokeh.plotting.graph.from_networkx` function
+    to generate Bokeh graph renderers directly from NetworkX data.

 Pandas
-    Necessary for the ``hexbin`` function.
-Additionally, using Pandas makes some aspects of Bokeh simpler to use.
+    Necessary for the :func:`~bokeh.plotting.Figure.hexbin` function.
+    Additionally, having Pandas installed makes some aspects of Bokeh simpler to use.
 For example, glyph functions are able to automatically convert Pandas DataFrames to Bokeh data sources.

 psutil
     Necessary to enable detailed memory logging in the Bokeh server.